 In 2020, Napa County, CA had a population of 139k people with a median age of 41.8 and a median household income of $92,219.
 Between 2019 and 2020 the population of Napa County, CA declined from 139,623 to 138,572, a −0.753% decrease and its median household income grew from $88,596 to $92,219, a 4.09% increase.

 The 5 largest ethnic groups in Napa County, CA are White (Non-Hispanic) (51.8%), White (Hispanic) (19.3%), Other (Hispanic) (10.9%), Asian (Non-Hispanic) (7.49%), and Two+ (Non-Hispanic) (3.61%).

 None of the households in Napa County, CA reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 89.6% of the residents in Napa County, CA are U.S. citizens.

 The largest universities in Napa County, CA are Napa Valley College (1,095 degrees awarded in 2020) and Pacific Union College (263 degrees).

 In 2020, the median property value in Napa County, CA was $666,900, and the homeownership rate was 64.8%.

-The median property value in Napa County, CA is $503,100, and the homeownership rate is 61.6%.
-Most people in Napa County, CA commute by Drove Alone, and the average commute time is 22.5 minutes.
-The average car ownership in Napa County, CA is 2 cars per household.
+Most people in Napa County, CA drove alone to work, and the average commute time was 25.4 minutes.
+The average car ownership in Napa County, CA was 2 cars per household.

-Napa County, CA is the 34th most populated county in California and borders Lake County, CA; Solano County, CA; Sonoma County, CA; and Yolo County, CA.
+Napa County, CA borders Lake County, CA, Solano County, CA, Sonoma County, CA, and Yolo County, CA.